TranslationManchester/bioinformatics-training-collection/Main.md

 - From a GitHub or GitLab repository or University/Institution Training Courses
 - Free to use

+In the Table of Contents, we break down training materials into five main categories of bioinformatics skill.
 Any contribution to this list is highly appreciated.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->